North of England rail franchise bidders announced

 The Campaign for Better Transport and the RMT transport union are concerned rail services could be cut.

 But, rail minister Claire Perry promised a "world-class rail network".

-The franchises connect passengers travelling between the key strategic cities of Leeds, Liverpool, Sheffield, Manchester, Newcastle and Carlisle and onwards to Edinburgh and Glasgow.'Connecting businesses'
+The franchises connect passengers travelling between the key strategic cities of Leeds, Liverpool, Sheffield, Manchester, Newcastle and Carlisle and onwards to Edinburgh and Glasgow.

 The companies competing for the Northern franchise are Arriva, Govia and Abellio, which has held the contract in a joint venture with Serco since 2004.

 The three shortlisted for TPE are FirstGroup, Keolis and Stagecoach.
 FirstGroup and Keolis currently operate TPE in a joint venture.